bitskriegofficial/CheXSS/CONTRIBUTING.md

 ### intruder.py

 This part iterates through a wordlist of XSS attacks from the file attacks.xml and passes it through the inputs.
 Every XSS payload consists of an alert message that gets validated and patched through a headless browser.
-It makes use of the Python library [pyppeteer](https://pypi.org/project/pyppeteer/) for this.
+It makes use of the Python library [pyppeteer](https://pypi.org/project/pyppeteer/) OR [selenium](https://pypi.org/project/selenium/) for this.

 The project also consists of a XML file called attacks.xml that stores the wordlist of potential attacks.